Achievable logoAchievable logo

 How to solve word problems with a system of equations

-Sometimes system of equations problems will be disguised in the format of a word problem.
-Your job is to translate the situation described into equations, and then apply the techniques you’ve learned to solve them.
+Sometimes a system of equations is hidden inside a word problem.
+Your job is to translate the situation into equations, then solve using the techniques above.

 Here is a very simple example: